Asbjoedt/digital-preservation-dictionary/README.md

 ## How to contribute

 You may send your contribution as a branched Pull Request.
+Each new or revised word and definition must be sent in as separate Pull Requests.

 Contributions may have the form of:
 - Adding new words and definitions